myriadrf/LimePSB-RPCM/docs/v1.2/index.rst

 RF Front End
 ------------

-LimePSB-RPCM RF path features power amplifiers, low noise amplifiers and SPDT switches as shown in Figure 6.
+LimePSB RPCM RF path features power amplifiers, low noise amplifiers and SPDT switches as shown in Figure 6.

 .. figure:: images/LimePSB-RPCM_v1.2_diagrams_RFFE.png
   :width: 600

-  Figure 6 LimePSB-RPCM v1.2 RFFE diagram
+  Figure 6 LimePSB RPCM v1.2 RFFE diagram

 A single control signal (RF_SW_TDD) is used to control all RF switches simultaneously for both A and B channels to change between TDD and FDD modes as shown in Table 8.